Iron(III) pyrophosphate

 Iron(III) pyrophosphate is an inorganic chemical compound with the formula Fe_{4}(P_{2}O_{7})_{3}.

 Synthesis

 Anhydrous iron(III) pyrophosphate can be prepared by heating the mixture of iron(III) metaphosphate and iron(III) phosphate under oxygen with the stoichiometric ratio 1:3.
 The reactants can be prepared by reacting iron(III) nitrate nonahydrate with phosphoric acid.

-It can be also prepared via the following reaction:
+It can be also precipitated by mixing solutions of tetrasodium pyrophosphate and ferric chloride: